 Medical doctors, to their credit, have focused on trying to look at new ways to eliminate medical errors.
 They write journal articles and have conferences on common mistakes and how to avoid them.

 Dentists do not.
-The profession is not as integrated as medical doctors.
+Dentist are less integrated as medical doctors.
 Most dentists are on an island figuring out to varying degrees of sophistication alone how to treat patients.
 This is not a fertile ground to understand why mistakes are being made and how to avoid them.

 Why so few cases?
 The reality is that not many dental malpractice cases are filed in Maryland.
 The ones that have merit usually settle.
-The cases that don't are often dismissed before trial.
+The cases that don't are typically dismissed before trial.
 So there is not a large pool of cases to review (and we need a 2021 update which is coming soon).

 With those caveats, here are a few Maryland cases:

 - 2010, Maryland: 38,801 Verdict.
 A 45-year-old man seeks a full-mouth restoration while undergoing treatment for periodontal disease.
 Despite being told by one dentist that his gum disease treatment could not continue if he had a full-mouth restoration, another dentist said that it was not an issue.
-The man pursued the restoration and the dentist put crowns on almost all of the man’s teeth.
-The man subsequently filed suit stating that the dentist improperly designed and installed the crowns, creating an uneven biting surface, resulting in the crowns having to constantly be replaced.
+The man pursued the restoration, and the dentist put crowns on almost all of the man’s teeth.
+The man subsequently filed suit seeking compensation.
+His lawsuit argued that the dentist improperly designed and installed the crowns, creating an uneven biting surface, resulting in the crowns having to constantly be replaced.
 He further alleged that he was unable to continue treatment for his gum disease, although he had been told differently.
 Lastly, he alleged the possibility of future jaw problems because of the untreated gum disease and improper restoration work.
 Defendant continued that the crowns were probably designed and installed and that he did not violate the standard of care.
-Defendant further disputed the extent of Plaintiff’s problems.
-It took a Baltimore County jury seven hours to find for the Plaintiff. $8,800 was awarded for past dental bills; $30,000 for future dental bills, and $1 in non-economic damages.
+A Baltimore County took jury seven hours to find for the plaintiff: $8,800 was awarded for past dental bills, $30,000 for future dental bills, and $1 in non-economic damages.

-If you or a loved one has been seriously hurt or killed and you want fair compensation from a dental error, we can fight for your legal rights and put you in a position to win money damages.
+If you or a loved one has been severely hurt or killed and you want fair compensation from a dental error, we can fight for your legal rights and put you in a position to win money damages.
 Get a free online consultation or text us at 410-835-4103.